zenstackhq/zenstack-docs/blog/refine-dev-backend/index.md

 [Refine.dev](https://refine.dev/) is a very powerful and popular React-based framework for building web apps with less code.
 It focuses on providing high-level components and hooks to cover common use cases like authentication, authorization, and CRUD.
 One of the main reasons for its popularity is that it allows easy integration with many different kinds of backend systems via a flexible adapter design.

 This post will focus on the most important type of integration: database CRUD.
 I'll show how easy it is, with the help of Prisma and ZenStack, to turn your database schema into a fully secured API that powers your refine app.
+You'll see how we start by defining the data schema and access policies, derive an automatic CRUD API from it, and finally integrate with the Refine app via a "Data Provider."

 <!-- truncate -->